PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 04:24:17
+Last updated: 2024-04-10 04:24:52
-Random Quote: That right there, that's a scone.
-Tastes like a muffin except it sucks all the spit out of your mouth. - Jim Hopper
+Random Quote: Death can be the greatest opportunity of your life. - Berlin